Mixture of Attentions For Speculative Decoding: Related Work

 \section{Related Work}

 Medusa \citep{cai2024medusa} is one of the earliest works leveraging the activations of \bigLM as inputs to \smallLM for the purpose of SD.
 Thanks to their work, speculative decoding can be applied to any LLM by distilling an \smallLM.
-Medusa generates $K$ future tokens in parallel by training $K$ new \textit{LM\_heads} where each head predicts a token at position $k \in K$.
+It generates $K$ future tokens in parallel by training $K$ new \textit{LM\_heads} where each head predicts a token at position $k \in K$ \citep{gloeckle2024better}.
+It was later extended by \citet{kim2025accelerating} by refining the block drafts using task-independent n-gram and neural language models as lightweight rescorers.
 EAGLE \citep{li2024eaglespeculativesamplingrequires} and Hydra \citep{ankner2024hydra} are auto-regressive extensions of Medusa.
 They observe that non-auto-regressive generation limits the acceptance length as \smallLM is not aware of previous tokens.
 We do not compare to Medusa or Hydra as EAGLE is ranked higher on the SpecBench leaderboard.

 Tandem Transformers \citep{nair2024tandem} propose an effective integration of \bigLM and \smallLM by letting \smallLM attend to the down-projected hidden states of \bigLM.
 These rich contextualised representations enable \smallLM to draft hypotheses with a higher acceptance rate as the two models are aligned on shared hidden states.
 We were not able to compare with them because of the lack of open-source implementation, the use of closed-source LLMs and an undisclosed amount of data/compute to reproduce the work.
 Moreover, tandem transformers appear to have a high communication overhead between big and small models, making it unrealistic for a client/server setting.